addr2data/webinar-01/README.rst

 The basics
 ~~~~~~~~~~

-Now we are going to deploy some Instances and test connectivity.
-To do that we are going to use a Python script that communicates with EC API, using **boto3**.
+- We are going to deploy an Instance and test connectivity.

+- To do that. we will use a Python script that communicates with EC2 API via **boto3**.

 Let's take a look at what arguments that Python script takes